Supraja9726/Deploying-war-file-Commands/README.md

 ___6. Build a docker image and run it as a container___

-       $ docker build -t test .      //Execute the dockerfile to create an image out of it;name the image test.
+       $ sudo docker build -t test .      //Execute the dockerfile to create an image out of it;name the image test.
-       $ docker run -itd -p 8085:8080 test     //docker run command is used to run a docker image as a container.
+       $ sudo docker run -itd -p 8085:8080 test     //docker run command is used to run a docker image as a container.
-       $ docker ps      //displays the information about the currently running containers.
+       $ sudo docker ps      //displays the information about the currently running containers.

 ___7. The war file has been deployed.
 Now we can access our application with the URL: http://public_ip:8085/Test/___

-___8. To stop a docker running:____
+___8. To stop a docker running:___

     $ sudo docker stop [CONTAINERID]

+___10. List all the docker images:___

+     $ sudo docker images

+___10. To delete the Docker image:___

+      $ sudo docker rmi [DOCKER IMAGE ID]